FrostFoe/ctf.frostfoe.me/SUPABASE_MIGRATION.md

 User authentication data has been migrated from `data.json` to Supabase.
 Events, challenges, and other CTF data remain in `data.json`.

 **What moved to Supabase:**
-- Users table (id, username, password_hash, role, timestamps)
+- Users table (id, username, password, role, timestamps)
 - Sessions table (session tokens, expiry, user references)

 **What stays in data.json:**